venu887/Epi_Bladder-cancer/README.md

-Title:Integrative analysis reveals the prognostic effects of epigenetic regulators in bladder cancer
+Title:Integrative Analysis Reveals the Prognostic Effects of Epigenetic Regulators in Bladder Cancer